jlumbroso/slackish/README.md

 While there exists an official Slack client for Python, Salesforce has introduced arbitrary restrictions on which API calls can be made based on different plans.
 This puts developers in a challenging position, as there's uncertainty regarding which API calls can be relied upon when building applications for others. `slackish` aims to provide a more reliable, robust, and less selective base for developers to build upon.

+For example, `invites.py` shows you how to retrieve the list of invitations for your workspace, a feature that is only available to the API for Enterprise Grid customers.

 ## Installation

 ```bash